-APNA’s Transition to Practice program aims to contribute to:
+As an overview, APNA’s Transition to Practice Pilot Program (TPPP) aims to contribute to:

 Why a transition program?

 Primary health care is a unique environment for nurses to work in due to the variety of situations, settings and health issues that are covered under the umbrella of primary health care.